 Travel Report: Waibaidu Bridge, Shanghai.

-March 2019.
-Waibaidu Bridge was built in 1906 from a design by a British company in Singapore.
+Waibaidu Bridge was built in 1906 from a design by a British company based in Singapore.
 It replaced the wooden Wills’ Bridge, which had dated back to 1865.
 The bridge you see today was completely restored in 2008 having been dismantled and removed to a Shanghai shipyard.

-March 2019.
-Waibaidu Bridge also played an important role during the resistance war against Japan when thousands of locals fled the Japanese occupied north of the city by crossing the bridge to reach foreign concessions in the south.
+The bridge also played an important role during the resistance war against Japan.
+In fact, thousands of locals fled the Japanese occupied north of the city by crossing the bridge to reach foreign concessions in the south.

-March 2019.
-At the end of the day though Waibaidu Bridge is attractive for many tourists simply as another vantage point for Shanghai’s stunning Pudong Skyline.
-I found all sorts of activity that afternoon as I made the short crossing on foot.
-Businessmen marched back and forth barking on their mobile phones, tourists lingered to take photographs, a young couple posed for a wedding shoot and a burly security dude prowled about making sure people weren’t up to any mischief.
+Above all though, the bridge is attractive to tourists simply as another vantage point for Shanghai’s stunning Pudong Skyline.
+I witnessed all sorts of activity that afternoon as I made the short crossing on foot.
+Businessmen marched back and forth barking on their mobile phones.
+Tourists lingered to take photographs.
+A young couple posed for a wedding shoot and a burly security dude prowled around checking for mischief.

 Like this?
 Check out more articles from my wanderings around Shanghai.